thiippal/running-courses-at-csc/README.md

 - [ ] Apply for group administrator rights for CSC Notebooks by e-mailing *servicedesk (at) csc.fi*.
 Write that you are using CSC Notebooks for teaching and require group administrator rights.
 Mention your CSC username, which you can find under *My Account* on the top-right corner of the Scientist's User Interface (SUI).

-- [ ] Apply for access to the Rahti platform if you plan to set up a custom environment for the course with specific libraries (e.g. spaCy and NLTK for natural language processing in Python) by e-mailing *rahti-support (at) csc.fi)*.
-Mention your CSC username, which you can find under **My Account** on SUI and your CSC project ID.
+- [ ] Apply for access to the CSC Rahti platform if you plan to set up a custom environment for the course with specific libraries (e.g. spaCy and NLTK for natural language processing in Python) by e-mailing *rahti-support (at) csc.fi)*.
+Mention your CSC username, which you can find under **My Account** on SUI and your CSC project ID, which you can find under **eService** &rarr; **My Projects**.

 *For GitHub*